sciZer0/7/v/README.md

 3. be really motivated.

-On the other hand, absolutely, when you treat people like mushrooms — feed them manure and keep them in the dark — you get the "average voter" awful effect.
+On the other hand, absolutely, when the system treats people like mushrooms — feeds them manure and keeps them in the dark — we get the "average voter" awful effect.

-And, when people have real power and information, when they are motivated, when the system is transparent and on  blockchain, then there is a big chance we get a real democracy working well.
+Vice-versa, when people have real power and information, when they are motivated, when the system is transparent and on blockchain, then there is a big chance we get a real democracy working well.

 <br>